Using the NCCL Net plugin API#

 orirecv

-will be set to the real size sent or received, the latter being potentially lower than the size passed toirecv
+is set to the real size sent or received, the latter could potentially be lower than the size passed toirecv

-.In the case of a multi-receive, all receives will be considered as done as a single operation (the goal being to allow aggregation), hence they share a single request and a single
+.In the case of a multi-receive, all receives are considered as part of a single operation, the goal being to allow aggregation.
+Therefore, they share a single request and a single

 done

 status.
-However, they can have different sizes, so whendone
+However, they can have different sizes, so ifdone

 is non-zero, thesizes